Headaches in children

 Tests and diagnosis

-To learn about the nature of your child's headache, your doctor will likely recommend the following steps:
+To learn about the nature of your child's headache, your doctor will likely look to:

 Treatments and drugs